justinethier/husk-scheme/README.markdown

 - More example programs, perhaps derive some from SICP and http://www.scheme.dk/planet/
 - General refactoring of haskell code including addressing of TODO items, etc...
 - Compare our features to R5RS spec: <http://practical-scheme.net/wiliki/schemexref.cgi?R5RS> and <http://en.wikipedia.org/wiki/Scheme_(programming_language)>
+- At some point, need to enter bugs for this sort of thing...

 husk scheme is available under the [MIT license](http://www.opensource.org/licenses/mit-license.php).